 jdiesner [at] illinois.edu

-Human-centered data science, network analysis, natural language processing, machine learning, data regulations
+Human-centered data science, computational social science, network science, natural language processing, machine learning, data regulations.

 Other Professional AppointmentsFaculty Affiliate, Department of Computer Science